Overview

 Literary festivals

-Meet and hear local writers and international talent at Melbourne's major literary events, including Melbourne Writers Festival, the Digital Writers Festival, the Emerging Writers Festival and the Feminist Writers Festival.
+Meet and hear local writers and international talent at Melbourne's major literary events, including Melbourne Writers Festival and the Emerging Writers Festival.

 Other literary festivals take place year-round across Victoria.
 See our regional events pages for details.